Drunkfailure/DND-AI/README.md

 The UI is **React + Vite** (`src/`), built to `web/dist/` and served by the same process as the API (default port **17890**).

-## Design rule (non-negotiable)

-- **You (the human) are always the Game Master.**
-- **All AI agents are player characters / party members only.**
-- Agents **never** decide outcomes, control the world, narrate facts as GM, or operate NPCs that are not their own PC framing (they only roleplay **their** character).

-Every agent system prompt is prefixed in Python with:

-> You are a player character in a tabletop RPG.
-You are NOT the Game Master.
-You do not control outcomes or the world.
-You only describe your character's thoughts, dialogue, and intended actions.
-The GM determines outcomes.

 ## Architecture (summary)

 | Layer | Role |